awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 ### Service action events with `INFO` event type<a name="ecs_service_events_info_type"></a>

 `SERVICE_STEADY_STATE`
 The service is healthy and at the desired number of tasks, thus reaching a steady state\.
+The service scheduler reports the status periodically, so you might receive this message multiple times\.

 `TASKSET_STEADY_STATE`
 The task set is healthy and at the desired number of tasks, thus reaching a steady state\.